 Towards a Biofidelic Human Brain in Silico

-Authors
+Joshua Vogelstein1, Carey E. Priebe1, Randal Burns2, R. Jacob Vogelstein3 , Jeff Lichtman4

+1 Dept. Applied Math & Stats, Johns Hopkins University.
+2 Dept. of Computer Science, Johns Hopkins University.
+3 National Security Technology Department, Johns Hopkins University Applied Physics Lab.
+4 Dept. of Molecular & Cellular Biology, Harvard University

 In the 100 years since Waldeyer-Hartz posited the Neuron Doctrine [1] and Golgi [2], Nissl [3], and Ramon y Cajal [4] published the first illustrations of individual neurons and their connections, experts in fields ranging from neuroscience to computer science have formulated detailed models of the brain to explain complex cognitive processes, create machines with artificial intelligence, prescribe psychoactive drugs to correct mental illness, and serve myriad other purposes.
 Amazingly, despite the fact that a fundamental assumption in all of these models is that the connections between neurons in the brain imbue it with its computational power, to-date no one has measured the complete connectivity of even a single vertebrate neuron!
+Therefore, previous large-scale brain simulations and emulations lack detailed knowledge of neural connectivity [5].
 Today, however, a combination of new technologies provides the opportunity to radically change this state of affairs by creating large-scale three-dimensional images of real brains at nanometer resolutions, sufficient to observe neurons, synapses, and even individual vesicles.
 In this poster, we present our work on measuring and reconstructing the brain at the synaptic scale and provide a roadmap from today’s state of the art to tomorrow’s biofidelic human brain in silico.

-The key enabling technologies underlying the current and upcoming revolution in neuroanatomy include: (i) high-resolution, high-throughout nanoscopy, (ii) automated machine annotation of three-dimensional images, and (iii) Exabyte-scale data management.
-Collectively, these techniques will output wiring diagrams for biologically accurate neural networks, which is the first step in reverse engineering the brain.
+The key enabling technologies underlying the current and upcoming revolution in human brain emulation include: (i) high-resolution, high-throughout nanoscopy, (ii) automated machine annotation of three-dimensional images, (iii) exabyte-scale data management, and (iv) massively parallel chip design.
+Collectively, these techniques will generate biologically accurate neural networks emulations, a reversely engineered brain.
 To make sense of these networks, though, we will also need advanced mathematics in graph theory and statistical inference to elucidate the recurring network motifs and identify the fundamental computing elements in the brain.
-Physically implementing these networks in software or silicon will additionally require sophisticated neural simulation engines or neuromorphic hardware capable of emulating the simultaneous function of millions or billions of neurons.
 We discuss the developments of each of these fields briefly below, along with our contributions.

 In 2004, Denk and Horstmann published a landmark paper in which they showed

-that automating block-face imaging combined with serial sectioning can relatively efficiently reconstruct large three-dimensional tissue nanostructure, with resolution sub 10 nm in two dimensions, and sub 100 nm in the third [5].
+that automating block-face imaging combined with serial sectioning can relatively efficiently reconstruct large three-dimensional tissue nanostructure, with resolution sub 10 nm in two dimensions, and sub 100 nm in the third [6].
 Since then, we and several other groups have improved on this original design by making it faster, more robust, and capable of higher resolution.
-Our current state-of-the-art system combinines a Thin Section Scanning Electron Microscopy (TSSEM) with an Automatic Tape-collecting Lathe UltraMicrotome (ATLUM) [6].
+Our current state-of-the-art system combines a Thin Section Scanning Electron Microscopy (TSSEM) with an Automatic Tape-collecting Lathe UltraMicrotome (ATLUM) [7].
 Together, this allows us to collect image data at a resolution of 3x3x30 nm.
 Although imaging a whole human brain today is impractical, parallel beam electron microscopes and other upgrades to our current system will allow for imaging a cortical column (approximately 1 mm3), presumed to be fundamental building block for cortical computations, in about 2 days.
 At that rate, we could image the whole brain in about 2 years.